 PLEIADE Research team

 Diversity, evolution, and inheritance form the heart of modern biological thought.
 Modeling the complexity of biological systems has been a challenge of theoretical biology for over a century and flourished with the evolution of data for describing biological diversity, most recently with the transformative development of high-throughput sequencing.
-However, most concepts and tools in ecology and population genetics for exploiting diversity data are still not adapted to high throughput data production.
-A better connection is needed: computational biodiversity.
+However, most concepts and tools in ecology and population genetics for capitalizing on this wealth of data are still not adapted to high throughput data production.
+A better connection between high-throughput data production and tool evolution is highly needed: computational biodiversity.

-Pleiade links pattern recognition with modeling in biodiversity studies and biotechnology.
+Pleiade links recognition of patterns, classes, and interactions with applications in biodiversity studies and biotechnology.
 We develop distance methods for NGS datasets at different levels of organization: between genomes, between individual organisms, and between communities; and develop high-performance pattern recognition and statistical learning techniques for analyzing the resulting point clouds.
 We refine inferential methods for building hierarchical models of networks of cellular functions, exploiting the mathematical relations that are revealed by large-scale comparison of related genomes and their models.
 We combine these methods into integrated e-Science solutions to place these tools directly in the hands of biologists.